SamuXarick/LuDiAI-AfterFix/readme.txt

     Optimized for fastest planning speed, at the cost of low road reuse.
     It prefers fewer curves, which could result in roads going through sharp landscapes, or be longer than necessary.
 Can only build small bridges, which may not be ideal for maps with lots of water.
-Cannot build tunnels.

 Road route capacity mode: